 In the recording studio and in other recording situations, the highest demands are placed on the quality of the signals.
-It takes a lot of time to find the right sound, it would be a pity if not every detail is transmitted!
-When using the XMIC+ card, the dynamics of the recorded signal is limited only by the dynamics of the microphone capsule, thanks to the unique circuit design, so that the input card meets every demand for quality.
+A lot of time is spent to find the right sound, it would be a pity if not every detail is transmitted!
+When using the XMIC+ board, the recorded signal recreates the full dynamic range of the microphone capsule, thanks to the unique circuit design.
+Therefore the board meets every quality requirement.
 The signal from the connected microphones is transmitted unchanged without adding any noise.
-Unlike conventional recording chains that rely on a microphone preamplifier, the XMIC+ microphone converter converts the signal directly to reproduce the sound true to the original.
-Not only in situations where nuances matter, the XMIC+ board can shine, but also in everyday tasks a clear difference to other digital converters is noticeable.
+Unlike conventional recording chains that rely on a microphone preamplifier, the XMIC+ microphone input board converts the signal directly to reproduce the sound true to the source.
+The XMIC+ board shines, not only in situations where nuances matter, but also in everyday tasks a clear difference to other digital converters is noticeable.

 When it comes to digitizing low level signals, the XMIC+ card is the means of choice, as the noise level is lower than that of conventional microphones.
 By means of an innovative converter concept which, with the aid of several digital converters per input, finds the appropriate level control for the respective level and intelligent DSP technology which measures and corrects the smallest deviations that occur, e.g. by heating the module.
 With the purely digital amplification, an excellent signal can be provided for further use.
 This feature is particularly noticeable with low level microphones or even with quiet sound sources, because in a normal procedure, the gain increases the signal before digitization in order to better control the converter, but also the noise of the amplifier.
 This effectively reduces the dynamics, the upper limit represents the clip boundary.
 With an amplifierless circuit and gain only in the digital range the entire dynamic range of the microphone is maintained and the noise carpet to be raised is that of the microphone itself.